Most people simply refer to it as chamomile; however, there are two quite distinctive and popular varieties of this widely cultivated herb.

-Gather as many mature blossoms as you can and harvest anytime during summer when the blossoms are in full bloom.
+Gather as many mature blossoms as possible and harvest anytime during summer when the blossoms are in full bloom.

 How to dry chamomile

-First, wash the flowers in a container of water, making sure to remove any floating dirt.
+First, wash the flowers in a water container, removing any floating dirt.
 Drain, then gently pat dry.